omar-polo/lstun/README.md

 lstun is a simple utility to lazily (on demand) spawn a ssh tunnel to a remote machine and optionally kill it after some time of inactivity.

-The only dependency is libevent.
-It expects ssh to be `/usr/bin/ssh`, compile with `-DSSH_PATH=...` to alter the path eventually.
+The only dependency is libevent and openssh.

 To compile it just run